 What is the fundamental issue?

-For the last several years Congress has considered legislation to streamline the Section 8 housing voucher program.
-However, none of these bills have become law.
 The Section 8 voucher program provides a government subsidy to bridge the gap between a low-income tenant's income and the cost of providing housing, enabling recipients to choose where they want to live.
 The property operator enters into a contract with the tenant and third party, usually the local housing authority, which pays the portion of the rent above the amount to which the tenant is directly obligated to the landlord, as a rental subsidy, subject to maximum fair market rents for the community.

 I am a real estate professional.
 What does this mean for my business?